vikingdata/articles/linux/vm/Linux_dev_under_VirtualBox_part3.md

     * Maximum $50 an month if left on all the time.
     * Use for an hour each day.
 Thus price should ne $50/24 per month, or less than $5.
     * Specify minimum ACU of 0 and max 1.
 Make sure cluster goes down after 5 minutes of inactivity.
+    * Backtrack will be very cheap.
+    * Free backups for 7 days.
+    * Free Cloud Watch Insights
+    * Database Insights is cheap.
+RDS insights is free with 7 days of data.
+    * Multi-AZ  costs -- TODO Verify this
+        *  No separate standby cost: Unlike traditional RDS instances, you don't pay for a standby instance when not actively in use.
+Pay per usage: You only pay for the ACUs used during active database operations.
+    * General Steps
+        * Make Aurora serverless cluster with Mutli-AZ and backtrack and Extended Insights
+        * Perform actions
+        * Wait a day, and then do backtrack and backup actions
+        * Destory Aurora serverless cluster and remake one without Multi AZ, backtrack, and Database insights.
+Keep RDS insights.
+            * OPTIONAL: Keep database insights, its cheap

+#### Make stuff

 * OPTIONAL: Create AWS Management Console and open the AWS Cloud9

 * Create a EC2 instance with mysql 8.0.41 installed.